ashsid/CropProductionandPriceAnalysis/README.md

-# CropProductionandPriceAnalysis
+# CropProductionandRainfallAnalysis
-Deep data analytics about crops and their prices in India
+Data analytics about crop production and rainfall in India.